 Several organizations provide information about alcohol addiction and how to recover from the disease.
-Reputable treatment hotlines can help you find a licensed alcohol rehab center, support groups or other alcoholism resources.
+Reputable treatment hotlines can help you find a licensed alcohol rehab center, support groups or other resources for alcoholics.

 The federal government also provides a free hotline that can connect you with treatment providers at any time of day or night.
 The Substance Abuse and Mental Health Services Administration’s helpline can also refer you to support groups and community-based organizations that aid alcoholics trying to recover.